Friday, June 5, 2015

 Day 5: Saturday, July 19, 2014

-We left the apartment at 5:30 A.M.
-Rode to the South County Hot Air Balloon Festival at the URI Athletic field at Keaney Rd Kingston, RI.
+We left the apartment at 5:30 A.M. and rode to the South County Hot Air Balloon Festival at the URI Athletic field at Keaney Rd, Kingston, RI.
 To watch hot air balloons ascend into the sky at 6:30A.M.

-We watched the balloon inflate there were four, and only one went up the other three were used for tethering.
+We watched the balloon inflate.
+There were four, and only one was used to go up; the other three were used for tethering.

-Tethering a hot air balloon is inflated and operated onsite using a series of ropes to hold the balloon in place during the time the balloon is in operation and is very dependent on the weather.
+Tethering a hot air balloon involves inflating and operating it on-site using a series of ropes to hold it in place, which is highly dependent on the weather.

 We both tethered.

-Our balloon held six people plus the pilot.
+Our balloon could hold six people, plus the pilot.

-Our flight took five minutes to fly to the top of the ropes and down again.
+Our flight took five minutes to reach the top of the ropes and back down again.

-As each person got out another took his or her place to keep the balloon balanced.
+As each person got out, another took their place to keep the balloon balanced.

-The cost to tether was fifteen dollars a person.
+The cost to tether was $15 per person.

 Tethering